Sen. Collins has "serious reservations" over GOP's Obamacare repeal

 Graham and Cassidy seemed to be more confident than the president on Sunday, suggesting that the bill could still pass.

 "The only way you'll know how people vote is when you actually vote.
-We thought we had the votes last time and we didn't," Graham said on ABC's "This Week" on Sunday morning.
+We thought we had the votes last time and we didn't," Graham said on ABC's "This Week."

-However, shortly after Graham made that statement, Senator Ted Cruz, R-Texas, told an audience at the Texas Tribune Festival that he isn't yet ready to vote for the bill.
+However, shortly after Graham made that statement, Sen. Ted Cruz, R-Texas, told an audience at the Texas Tribune Festival that he isn't yet ready to vote for the bill.

-"Right now they don't have my vote and I don't think they have [Senator] Mike Lee's, R-Utah, either," Cruz said at the event.
+"Right now they don't have my vote and I don't think they have Mike Lee's either," Cruz said at the event, referring to the Republican senator from Utah.

 Nevertheless, White House Director of Legislative Affairs Marc Short said on Sunday’s “Meet The Press” that the White House expects the Senate to vote on the Graham-Cassidy bill this week.